Boeing 757: 757-200PF

 The freighter features a large, upward-opening main deck cargo door on its forward port-side fuselage.
 Next to this large cargo door is an exit door used by the pilots.
 All other emergency exits are omitted, and cabin windows and passenger amenities are not available.
 The main-deck cargo hold has a smooth fiberglass lining, and a fixed rigid barrier with a sliding access door serves as a restraint wall next to the flight deck.
 Both lower holds can be equipped with a telescoping baggage system to load custom-fitted cargo modules.
-When equipped for extended-range transatlantic operations, UPS's 757-200PFs feature an upgraded auxiliary power unit, additional cargo bay fire suppression equipment, enhanced avionics, and an optional supplemental fuel tank in the aft lower hold.
-Total production for the 757-200PF totaled 80 aircraft.
+When equipped for extended-range operations, UPS's 757-200PFs feature an upgraded auxiliary power unit, additional cargo bay fire suppression equipment, enhanced avionics, and an optional supplemental fuel tank in the aft lower hold.
+Production for the 757-200PF totaled 80 aircraft.